Steven Fredley is a partner with the law firm of HWG LLP, where he focuses on regulatory compliance and complex civil and white-collar litigation.

 Steve continues to advise clients on their compliance obligations, including:

 – performing gap and risk assessments of existing operations and practices;

 – developing compliance mitigation and remediation plans; and

 Steve has led internal investigations on behalf of corporate clients in response to allegations of wrongdoing and noncompliance with complex federal regulatory requirements.
 He has also represented corporate and individual clients in responding to criminal and administrative investigations.

 An experienced litigator, Steve has represented clients at both the trial and appellate level, and before grand juries, the Department of Justice, and regulatory agencies.
 He has represented a broad range of clients—from multi-national corporations to individuals—on matters involving antitrust, class actions, breach of contract, privacy, defamation, and telecommunications law.
 He also has handled a wide range of administrative actions involving regulatory violations, Foreign Corrupt Practices Act (FCPA), fraud, commercial bribery, and campaign finance violations.

-Steve served as a law clerk for the Honorable Frank W. Bullock, Jr. of the U.S. District Court for the Middle District of North Carolina.
-Steve graduated magna cum laude from George Mason University School of Law where he served as Editor-in-Chief of the George Mason Law Review.
+Steve has been recognized by Chambers USA and SuperLawyers for excellence.
+Prior to entering private practice, Steve served as a law clerk for the Honorable Frank W. Bullock, Jr. of the U.S. District Court for the Middle District of North Carolina.
+He graduated magna cum laude from George Mason University School of Law where he served as Editor-in-Chief of the George Mason Law Review.